nishadobe/spppartnerenablement/M1/ex1.md

 To specify what kind of answers can be given to that question, you'll need to define Mixins.
 Mixins are extensions of the Experience Event-class, and have very specific configurations.
 For instance, information about what kind of products a customer viewed or added to their cart is part of the Mixin ```ExperienceEvent Commerce Details```.

-Secondly, BT needs to decide how they will identify the behavior of this customer.
-Since we're talking about interactions on a website, it's possible that BT knows the customer but it's equally possible that an unknown, anonymous visitor is active on the website.
+Secondly, Luma needs to decide how they will identify the behavior of this customer.
+Since we're talking about interactions on a website, it's possible that Luma knows the customer but it's equally possible that an unknown, anonymous visitor is active on the website.
 So we can't use an identifier like email-address.
-In this case, BT has decided to use the Experience Cloud ID (ECID) as the primary identifier.
+In this case, Luma has decided to use the Experience Cloud ID (ECID) as the primary identifier.

 Lastly, it's important to distinguish the channel on which data was captured.
 In this case, we'll be talking about Website Interactions and the schema that needs to be defined needs to reflect ```Where``` the interaction data was captured.
 The channel will also have an important role in influencing what data is captured.
 As such, it's a best practice to define schema's for every combination of channel, primary identifier and type of data collected.